-In most cases, the results of noise calculation are displayed using the results of a grid calculation, but maps with noise levels at the façades can also be used for smaller areas.
+In most cases, the results of noise calculations are displayed using the results of a grid calculation; however, maps with noise levels at the façades can also be used for smaller areas.

-Although these depictions show the areas with high noise levels, this criterion is not sufficient when it comes to determining areas in which measures become necessary, for example, within the context of noise action planning.
-Therefore, in order to identify the so-called noise 'hotspots', it is helpful to blend the number of people with the magnitude of the noise load.
+Although a grid calculation can indicate the areas with high noise levels, this criterion is not sufficient when it comes to determining areas in which measures become necessary, for example, within the context of noise action planning.
+Therefore, in order to identify the noise 'hotspots', it is helpful to blend the number of people with the magnitude of the noise load.
 This can be done individually for the calculated façade levels, for example, according to the END noise mapping.
 However, a large number of calculated spots make the identification of hotspots more difficult.

 For planning purposes, it can be an advantage to define methods and indicators which can sum up the 'load' of noise exposure along a given road or highway or for a given urban residential area.
 Based on different approaches, they can take noise annoyance or costs of noise into account; some methods use freely selectable limits to allow different 'steps' of assessment.
-For example, the LKZ (see Annex B) can first be applied to a higher limit of 65 dB first to address high noise levels and later to a limit of 55 dB to address also moderate noise levels.
+For example, the LKZ (LärmKennZiffer, refer to Annex B) can first be applied to a higher limit of 65dB to address high noise levels and later to a limit of 55dB to address moderate noise levels.